Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/00_data/README.md

 cat EukRibo_unique.fasta | tr ':' '_' > EukRibo_unique.formatted.fasta
 ```

-## PacBio
+## 3. Long-read metabarcoding data

-This dataset consists of more than 1,000 taxonomically annotated ciliate OTUs from marine, terrestrial, and freshwater habitats.
+This dataset (derived from [Jamy et al 2022](https://doi.org/10.1038/s41559-022-01838-4) consists of more than 1,000 taxonomically annotated ciliate OTUs from marine, terrestrial, and freshwater habitats.
 The long-read data have increased phylogenetic signal, which can be used to infer robust backbone phylogenies onto which the V4 metabarcoding data can be placed.

-### long_read.18S
+### 3.1. long_read.18S

-The long_read.18S.ciliate.fasta file is derived from the long_read.18S.otus.fasta file which can be found in Data for "Global patterns and rates of habitat transitions across the eukaryotic tree of life" (https://figshare.com/articles/dataset/Global_patterns_and_rates_of_habotat_transitions_across_the_eukaryotic_tree_of_life/15164772).
+The `long_read.18S.ciliate.fasta` file is derived from the `long_read.18S.otus.fasta` file downloaded from  [Data for "Global patterns and rates of habitat transitions across the eukaryotic tree of life"](https://figshare.com/articles/dataset/Global_patterns_and_rates_of_habotat_transitions_across_the_eukaryotic_tree_of_life/15164772).

 Extract ciliate sequences: